Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 .. _installation:

-Substrafl and Substra are compatible with Python versions 3.8 and 3.9 on both MacOS and Linux.
+SubstraFL and Substra are compatible with Python versions 3.8 and 3.9 on both MacOS and Linux.
 For Windows users you can use the
 `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/about>`_.

-To install Substrafl run the following command:
+To install SubstraFL run the following command:

 .. code-block:: console

     $ pip install substrafl

-Substra is a dependency of Substrafl, so it will be automatically installed.
+Substra is a dependency of SubstraFL, so it will be automatically installed.

 Main concepts
 -------------